 What does “open” 🔓 mean today?
 What should it mean?
 What has changed since 2015, when the Open Definition was last updated?

 We at Open Knowledge are preparing another round of consultations on updating the “Open Definition”.
-We will have a face-to-face session in Spanish during RightsCon to ensure the voices of the Latin American communities gathered in Costa Rica are heard and incorporated to the review process.
-It will be a practical session to write collectively.
+We will have a hybrid session (both online and in-person) during Wikimania 2023 to ensure the voices of South Asian communities gathered in Singapore are heard and incorporated into the review process.
+It will be a practical workshop to discuss and write collectively.

 The Open Definition was a collaborative process led by the Open Knowledge Foundation over a decade ago that created a consensus among experts in defining “open” in relation to data and content.
 As our CEO Renata Ávila articulates in more detail, the macro intention of this project is to create a bridge between old definitions and new discourses to keep the open ecosystem alive and current.

-You can prepare for the discussion by reading the main takeaways from the first round of discussions, which took place virtually at MozFest in March.
+You can prepare for the discussion by reading the main takeaways from the previous round of discussions, which took place virtually at MozFest in March and face-to-face at RightsCon Costa Rica in June.
 Also by understanding the perspective of one of the members of the Open Definition Council and historical open science activist, Peter Murray-Rust, in the conversation published within the framework of the project 100+ Conversations to inspire our new direction (#OKFN100).

 More ways to join the conversation: